 Once a largely rural area of farms dairies and vast tracts of undeveloped land Jefferson Parish today is New Orleans' first suburb - a bedroom community west of the city that received the first great migration of middle-class families from the 1950's to the 1970's.

-The parish's largest community is Metairie an unincorporated area that comprises almost all of East Jefferson.
+The parish's largest community is New Orleans an unincorporated area that comprises almost all of East Jefferson.
 Smaller unincorporated areas include River Ridge and Jefferson.
 Jefferson Parish is divided by the Mississippi River into the West Bank and East Bank areas.
 East Jefferson cities include Kenner and Harahan while cities such as Gretna and Westwego are in West Jefferson.

 In 1958 the first span of the Crescent City Connection opened providing Jefferson residents for the first time with bridge access over the Mississippi River to New Orleans.
 Prior to this ferry boats provided the only link between the banks (besides the Huey P. Long Bridge which was constructed so far upstream in 1935 that it provided little value at the time).
 The second span opened in 1988.